sjtrimble/angular/aio/content/tutorial/getting-started.md

 If you are new to web development or programming in general, read our requirements for getting started with Angular.

+* Basic prograamming knowledge.
+* Knowledge of HTML, CSS, and JavaScript.
+* Knowledge of command-line based tools including such as npm or yarn.

+This guide covers components, the building blocks of an Angular application, using services to store and share data, architecture for scaling your application, and deployment to a live website.

 {@a toc}

 See the <live-example title="Getting Started">live-example</live-example>.